Smart 401(k) Investing—Retirement Savings Overview

 How Matching Works

+Your employer may "match" some or all of your 401(k) contribution.
 Matching contributions are funds your employer adds to your 401(k) account over and above the amount you defer from your pay.
-You don't owe income tax on matching contributions, they don't count against your contribution limit, and they compound tax deferred, exactly as your own contributions do.
-Your employer may match some or all of your 401(k) contribution.
+You don't owe income tax on matching contributions at the time your company makes them, they don't count against your contribution limit, and they compound tax deferred.
+IRS rules require that all matched funds, including matching based on Roth-directed contributions, reside in a traditional 401(k) account.
 Matching isn’t required, but many employers adopt it to attract employees, encourage plan participation or benefit from the tax deduction it provides.

 Your employer determines how the match is calculated and whether to contribute cash or shares of company stock.
 One approach is to match 50 percent of what you contribute up to a percentage of your earnings—usually 5 percent or 6 percent.
 Another approach is to match your contributions dollar for dollar up to a percentage of your earnings—again, usually 5 percent or 6 percent.